itsPLK/ps5_lua_menu/README.md

 A web-based menu for jailbroken PlayStation 5 consoles.

-List and launch ELF/BIN/Lua payloads directly via the PS5's web browser.
+List and launch payloads directly via the PS5's web browser.
 Manage payloads using a web browser on another device on the same network.

-The menu looks for payloads in the `/mnt/usb*/ps5_lua_loader/` directory on connected USB drives.
+The menu looks for payloads (.elf, .bin, .lua files) in the `/mnt/usb*/ps5_lua_loader/` directory on connected USB drives.
 Payloads added through the manage page will be saved in `/data/ps5_lua_loader/` on the PS5's internal storage.

 ## 🚀 Quick Start